sinecode/han/README.md

 The words that appear less then five times in the whole dataset are substituted with a special `UNK` token.

+## Attention models

+In addition to the model proposed in the paper (Hierarchical Attention Network or HAN), I have implemented a Word-level Attention Network (WAN), that is the same model but with only one attention layer, without taking into account the different sentences of the document.

+With the script `train.py` is possible to train a WAN or HAN model:

+    $ python train.py {yelp,yelp-sample,yahoo,amazon} {wan,han}

+The trained model will be saved into a directory called `models` and the logging of the training process will be stored into a directory called `runs`.
+The plots of the training phase can be viewed with Tensorboard:

+    $ tensorboard --logdir=runs

+To test a model, run

+    $ python test.py {yelp,yelp-sample,yahoo,amazon} {wan,han} <model_file>

 ## Results

 Document classification, in percentage